cgstevens/Akka.Cluster.Monitor/README.md

 # Akka.Cluster.Monitor

-I needed a way to monitor the current and unreachable members as well as who the member is seenby  this is what I came up with.
+I needed a way to monitor the current and unreachable members as well as who the member is seenby and this is what I came up with.
 By subscribing to the ClusterEvent.IMemberEvent you can find the status of a cluster pretty easily.

 >Cluster.Subscribe(Self, ClusterEvent.InitialStateAsEvents, new[] { typeof(ClusterEvent.IMemberEvent), typeof(ClusterEvent.UnreachableMember) });